varun82004/Stock-Analysis-App/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or report issues.

 Contact
-For any questions or suggestions, please contact Your Name.
+For any questions or suggestions, please contact varunsadhithya@gmail.com.